Get active with outdoor activities in Cornwall

 Cycling in Cornwall has become extremely popular in recent years, and it’s easy to see why.
 The coastal roads with their steep inclines and speedy descents, amid spectacular scenery, make for some thrilling riding.
 There are great rides in all directions, but the coast road between Perranporth and Gwithian is particularly special.
 There are also some family-friendly off-road routes to be explored around the county, including the Camel Trail near Padstow and the coast-to-coast Bissoe Trail between Portreath and Devoran.

 You can’t avoid surfing in Cornwall.
 Visit any beach on the North Coast and you are very likely to see people surfing or attending a surf school.
 It’s hugely popular, highly addictive and a great way to get active while splashing around in the sea.
-Here in Perranporth we have two superb surf schools – Perranporth Surf School and Ticket to Ride – where visitors can learn the art of wave riding.
+Here in Perranporth we have two superb surf schools – Perranporth Surf School and Stoked Surf School – where visitors can learn the art of wave riding.

 Cornwall has its fair share of quality golf courses, many of which are located in attractive, rolling countryside or overlooking the coast.
 The most famous places to play golf in Cornwall are Trevose Golf and Country Club and St Enodoc Golf Club.
 But right here in Perranporth we have one of Cornwall’s finest links courses.
 At Perranporth Golf Club visitors can enjoy a 18-hole round with stunning views of the dunes, beach and town in the valley below.